- Beauty is in the eyes of the beholder, sometimes in deceptive ways as beauty doesn’t always mean harmless, and there is no shortage of it in nature.

 8. Luna Moth

-The luna moth is active at night, and its only purpose is to make more luna moths.
-Because of that, it doesn’t eat and only lives a week.
+Luna moths only live for seven to ten days at the max.
+During its brief life the only purpose it serves is to make more luna moths, because of that, it doesn’t eat at all.
 During that week, it must find a mate and reproduce.
-The female lays her eggs on the leaves of trees such as persimmon and birch over a few days, then dies.
+The female lays as many as 200 eggs on the leaves of trees such as persimmon and birch over a few days, then dies.

 7. Green Mambas